-When a card payment is submitted to your customer’s card issuer for authorization, Stripe provides the CVC, ZIP code, and billing street address for them to verify (if collected).
+When a card payment is submitted to a card issuer for authorization, Stripe provides the CVC, postal code, and billing street address for them to verify (if it’s been collected).
 The card issuer checks this against the information they have on file for the cardholder.
 If the provided information doesn’t match, the verification check fails.
-A failed CVC or ZIP code check can indicate the payment is fraudulent, so you should review it carefully before fulfilling the order.
+A failed CVC or postal code check can indicate the payment is fraudulent, so review it carefully before fulfilling the order.

-If no information is collected, the card issuer cannot perform a verification check.
-It’s strongly recommended to collect the CVC, ZIP code, and billing address for every payment.
-The results of verification checks help improve the detection of potentially fraudulent activity.
+If no information is collected, the card issuer can’t perform a verification check.
+Collect the CVC, postal code, and billing address for every payment to avoid this issue.
+The results of verification checks help improve the detection of fraudulent activity.

 Card verification code check (CVC)

-The CVC (also referred to as CVV) is the three- or four-digit number printed directly on the credit card, usually either on the signature strip or the front of the card.
-Radar includes a built-in rule to block any payments that fail the CVC verification check (note that this does not affect payments where the CVC check could not be performed).
-This can be enabled or disabled within the Dashboard.
+The CVC (also referred to as CVV) is the three- or four-digit number printed directly on the credit card, usually on the signature strip or the front of the card.
+Radar includes a built-in rule to block any payments that fail the CVC verification check (this doesn’t affect payments where the CVC check couldn’t be performed).

 Address verification (AVS)

-AVS is comprised of two checks: one based on the ZIP code and another based on the billing street address.
+AVS is comprised of two checks: one based on the postal code and another based on the billing street address.
 AVS checks determine whether these pieces of information match the billing address on file with the card issuer.
-Radar includes a default rule to block any payments that fail ZIP code verification, which can be enabled or disabled within the Dashboard.
+Radar includes a default rule to block any payments that fail postal code verification, which you can enable or disable within the Dashboard.

-There are situations where these address checks can fail on legitimate payments.
-For example, a customer entered their address incorrectly, or has recently moved and not yet updated their address with their card issuer.
+These address checks can fail on legitimate payments in some situations.
+For example, a customer might enter their address incorrectly, or they move and don’t update their address with the card issuer.

-Support for both AVS checks varies by country and card issuer (e.g., certain countries do not use a postal code or some card issuers do not support street address verification).
+Support for both AVS checks varies by country and card issuer (e.g., certain countries don’t use a postal code or some card issuers don’t support street address verification).
 However, street address verification is commonly supported for cards issued in the United States, Canada, and the United Kingdom.